Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Introduction

 -.2cm and for its logarithm,

 Then the {\it conjugate} whole-plane Schramm--Loewner evolution $e^{-i\sqrt{\kappa}B_t} f_t\big(e^{i\sqrt{\kappa}B_t}z\big)$ has the {\it same law} as $f_0(z)$, hence $e^{i(n-1)\sqrt{\kappa}B_t}a_n(t)\stackrel{\rm (law)}{=}a_n(0)$.
 From this and Eqs. \eqref{ftexp}, \eqref{logftexp}, follows the identity $e^{in\sqrt{\kappa}B_t}\gamma_n(t)\stackrel{\rm (law)}{=}\gamma_n(0)$.
-In the sequel, we set: $a_n:=a_n(0)$ and $\gamma_{n}:=\gamma_n(0)$. \end{prop} The starting point of the present article is the observation, made in Ref. \cite{HAL-DNNZ}, that the $\SLE_\kappa$ process, in its {\it interior} whole-plane version, has a rich algebraic structure, giving rise to a host of (integrability-like) closed form results.
+In the sequel, we set: $a_n:=a_n(0)$ and $\gamma_{n}:=\gamma_n(0)$. \end{proposition} The starting point of the present article is the observation, made in Ref. \cite{HAL-DNNZ}, that the $\SLE_\kappa$ process, in its {\it interior} whole-plane version, has a rich algebraic structure, giving rise to a host of (integrability-like) closed form results.
 The first hint was the fact that, beyond the coefficient expectations $\mathbb E(a_n)$ for Eq. \eqref{ftexp}, the coefficient squared moments, $\mathbb E(|a_n|^2)$, have very simple expressions for specific values of $\kappa$.
-This has been developed in detail in Refs. \cite{DNNZ} and \cite{IL} (see also \cite{2012arXiv1203.2756L,2013JSMTE..04..007L,2013arXiv1301.6508L}), by using the so-called Beliaev--Smirnov equation, a PDE obeyed by the derivative moments $\mathbb E(|f'(z)|^p)$, originally derived by the latter authors \cite{BS} to study the average integral means spectrum of the (interior version of the) whole-plane $\SLE_\kappa$ map.
+This has been developed in detail in Refs. \cite{DNNZ} and \cite{IL} (see also Refs. \cite{2012arXiv1203.2756L,2013JSMTE..04..007L,1751-8121-47-16-165202}), by using a PDE obeyed by the derivative moments $\mathbb E(|f'(z)|^p)$.
+Following the work of Rohde--Schramm \cite{MR2153402}, it was originally derived by Beliaev--Smirnov in Ref. \cite{BS} to study the average integral means spectrum of the \emph{exterior} version of the whole-plane $\SLE_\kappa$ map.
 Note also that similar ideas already appeared in Ref. \cite{2010JSP...139..108K}, where A. Kemppainen studied in detail the coefficients associated with the Schramm--Loewner evolution, using a stationarity property of SLE \cite{2006JPhA...39L.657K}.
 However, the focus there was on expectations of the moments of those coefficients, rather than on the moments of their moduli.

-Here, we study the logarithmic coefficients \eqref{logftexp} of whole-plane $\SLE_\kappa$ and the generalizations thereof, which are obtained by introducing {\it generalized moments} for the whole-plane SLE map, $\mathbb E(|f'(z)|^p/|f(z)|^q)$, for $(p,q)\in \mathbb R^2$.
-The manifold identities so obtained in the $(p,q)$-plane encompass all previous results.
+Here, we study in particular the logarithmic coefficients \eqref{logftexp} of whole-plane SLE and the generalizations thereof.
+The main idea of this work is the introduction for the (unbounded) whole-plane SLE map $f$ of {\it mixed moments}, $\mathbb E(|f'(z)|^p/|f(z)|^q)$, for any $(p,q)\in \mathbb R^2$, which are found to obey a two-parameter family of Beliaev--Smirnov-type equations.
+We also define and study in detail the \emph{generalized integral means spectrum} associated with these mixed moments, which is a priori a function of $p$ and $q$.